 Let’s go see the turtles – before it’s too late!

 One of the oh-so many reasons we love Singapore here at Sassy Mama is the abundance of parks and playgrounds, wet areas and other free stuff available to help families entertain their children.
 The truth is, we’re actually struggling to keep up with our own excursion plans!
 But whenever we have difficulties choosing which outing to do, there is something that always bumps an activity to the top of our list; if it’s something a bit out of the ordinary… Like a turtle museum for instance!
 And there so just happens to be The Live Turtle and Tortoise Museum located smack in the middle of the gorgeous Chinese Garden in Jurong East.
 Double whammy!
-Sad news is though, this cute place is going to be closed down in the next month or so, so go now before it’s too late.
-Or better, help keep this place alive by signing the museum here.
+Sad news is though, this cute place might be closing soon (they had an extension after the petition but when it will close is yet unsure.)

 This beautiful park is easy to get to on the MRT and offers some worth-seeing architectural sights surrounded by an immaculately kept garden.
 It is located right next to Chinese Garden MRT Station and also connects to its next-door neighbour, the Japanese Garden, by a bridge.
 This time we went mainly to check out the little turtle museum but brought a packed lunch (to be on the safe side), which I’m glad we did because there were no food stalls or shops suitable for children as far as I could see on the way from the MRT to the garden.